jhilberdink/stock-analysis/README.md

 #### How do these pros and cons apply to refactoring the original VBA script?

 The original VBA script used in this project was functional, produced correct results, and ran in a short amount of time.
 But it only needed to output results for 12 stocks, and may not have performed as well with a larger data set.
 By refactoring the script to use fewer loops, its run time improved significantly.
-The resulting script is not only faster, but can likely handle a much larger dataset, making it more expandable.
+The resulting script is faster and should be able to process a much larger dataset.